yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ---
 # Reflection on PWA
-- GraphQL forms the glue between a PWA and Magento-as-a-Backend (MaaB)
+~ GraphQL forms the glue between a PWA and Magento-as-a-Backend (MaaB) ~ A PWA can be created using frontend tech of your choice ~ For instance, you could use React, like some Magento PWA Studio people did ~ Magento PWA Studio is not a PWA, it is a studio
+~ Maybe the GraphQL API is

 @todo: Is it possible to build a PWA with it?
 Downsides?